 ‘Hebe’ explores the borders of rational knowledge in our utmost knowledge-based society.
 By physically slicing a reproduction of Bertel Thorvaldsen's Hebe, the greek goddess of eternal youth, Troika’s new work presents an intimate, positive relationship between epistêmê and technê, a unity of understanding and practise, and an inquiry into the limits of knowability.

-‘Hebe’ is being shown for the first time at Art Basel 2017 with Galería OMR.
+‘Hebe’ was shown for the first time at Art Basel 2017 with Galería OMR.